ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/server/configuration/indexing-configuration.markdown

 {NOTE: }

-* The following __indexing configuration keys__ can modified via either of the following options:
+* The below **indexing configuration keys** can be modified via any of the following methods:
     * As explained in the [Config overview](../../server/configuration/configuration-options) article
     * Set a custom configuration per index from the [Client API](../../indexes/creating-and-deploying#creating-an-index-with-custom-configuration)
     * Set a custom configuration per index from the [Studio](../../studio/database/indexes/create-map-index#configuration)